-Throughout the world, coral reefs suffer a phenomenon known as bleaching–which may lead to death by starvation.
-Basically, the algae that usually live on the corals and provide them with their main source of food are destroyed.
+Throughout the world, coral reefs suffer a phenomenon known as bleaching, which can lead to their dying of starvation.
+Bleaching occurs when the algae that live on the corals and provide them with their main source of food, are destroyed.
 These algae are colorful; therefore, their disappearance causes the corals to look white.

-It seems that the main cause of bleaching is the climate crises and ocean warming.
+It seems that the main cause of bleaching is the climate crisis and ocean warming.
 Due to reasons that are still not completely clear, the reefs in the Red Sea—in Aqaba, Eilat, and Sinai—have developed resistance to bleaching.
 Scientists believe that the reason for this is genetic resilience to living at higher temperatures.
 Therefore, they may be able to survive even if the water becomes warmer due to the climate crisis.

-This all means that the reef in Eilat is not important just for us, but rather it is a treasure of nature with global importance.
-It may be one of the only places in which it will still be possible to observe and study a healthy coral reef.
+All this means that the reef in Eilat is important not just for us; it is a natural treasure of global significance.
+It may be one of the only places left in the world where we will be able to observe and study a healthy coral reef.

-But one small crude oil leak could destroy it.
-If we add the government’s lack of preparedness for emergencies and coping with pollution, we’ll understand that such a disaster could spell the end of the Gulf of Eilat.
+But one small crude oil leak could completely destroy it.
+If we add to this the government’s lack of preparedness for emergencies in coping with pollution, it’s clear that such a disaster could spell the end of the Gulf of Eilat.

 The Gulf of Eilat is home to hundreds of species of fish and other marine organisms.
-The species richness in the gulf stems from it being a closed sea with relatively weak waves, and the fact that it has rarely suffered pollution.
-Its resulting clear, beautiful waters allow the sun’s rays to penetrate to the water’s depths, which have become a fertile habitat for fishes and corals.
+The species richness in the gulf stems from its being an inlet with relatively gentle waves and thanks to that it has rarely suffered pollution.
+The resulting clear, beautiful waters allow the sun’s rays to penetrate the depths, which have become a fertile habitat for fishes and corals.

-Don’t get confused.
-The damage from an oil leak will not stop at fishes and corals.
-Tourism in Eilat depends, among other things, on visits and dives next to the reef.
-Damage to the reef may bring a terrible economic blow.
+Don’t be fooled, the damage from an oil leak will not stop at fishes and corals.
+Tourism in Eilat depends, among other things, on tourists visiting and diving near the reef.
+Damage to the reef could cause a terrible economic blow.
 Therefore, the Eilat Municipality is one of the prominent opponents of the agreement.

 Concern for an environmental disaster throughout Israel

-Beyond the great dangers for the coral reef and the Gulf of Eilat, a leak along the pipeline in the Negev may cause heavy damage to extensive open landscapes in Israel, as happened in the Evrona disaster.
+Beyond the great dangers to the coral reef and the Gulf of Eilat, a leak along the pipeline in the Negev desert may cause heavy damage to extensive open landscapes in Israel, as happened in the Evrona disaster.

-The Association of Public Health Physicians has previously highlighted the harm to the health of the residents of Ashkelon and its surrounds due to different facilities operated there by EAPC.
+The Association of Public Health Physicians has previously highlighted the harm to the health of the residents of Ashkelon and its surroundings due to different facilities operated by EAPC there.

-An oil leak might happen, for example, during loading of the oil from the pipeline onto ships in the EAPC port in Ashkelon, or during the ships’ departure from the port.
-Such an event may cause severe pollution to the Mediterranean Sea, over tens of square kilometers, and impact fishing and beaches in the center, and even the north, of the country.
+As an example: an oil leak could occur when loading the oil from the pipeline onto ships in the EAPC port in Ashkelon, or during the ships’ departure from the port.
+Such an event would cause severe pollution in the Mediterranean Sea over dozens of square kilometers and impact fishing and beaches as far as the north of the country.

-The concern is of an even more severe event than the disaster that occurred in February 2021.
-This disaster was apparently caused by a ship from the Gulf of Persia that poured hundreds of tons of crude oil into the Mediterranean Sea, adjacent to Israel’s coast.
+This concern is of even greater importance than the disaster that occurred in February 2021, which was apparently caused by a ship from the Persian Gulf that poured hundreds of tons of crude oil into the Mediterranean Sea, adjacent to Israel’s coast.
 The event was classified as one of the most severe ecological disasters in the country’s history.
-It caused the death of fishes, birds and marine organisms and the closure of all of the country’s beaches.
+It caused the death of fishes, birds, and marine organisms, and the entire country’s beaches were closed-off.